Concordat of Worms: Preservation

 The concordat was ratified at the First Council of the Lateran and the original Henricianum charter is preserved at the Vatican Apostolic Archive; the Calixtinum has not survived except in subsequent copies.
 A copy of the former is also held in the Codex Udalrici, but this is an abridged version for political circulation, as it reduces the number of imperial concessions made.
 Indicating the extent that he saw the agreement as a papal victory, Calixtus had a copy of the Henricianum painted on a Lateran Palace chamber wall; while nominally portraying the concordat as a victory for the papacy, it also ignored the numerous concessions made to the emperor.
 This was part of what Hartmut Hoffmann has called "a conspiracy of silence" regarding papal concessions.
-Indeed, while the Pope is pictured enthroned, and Henry only standing, the suggestion is still that they were jointly wielding their respective authority to come to this agreement.
-An English copy of the Calixtinum made by William of Malmsbury is reasonably accurate but omits the clause mentioning the use of a sceptre in the granting of the regalia.
-He then, having condemned Henry's "Teuton fury", proceeds to praise him, comparing him favourably ton Charlemagne for his devotion to God and the peace of Christendom.
+Indeed, while the pope is pictured enthroned, and Henry only standing, the suggestion is still that they were jointly wielding their respective authority to come to this agreement.
+An English copy of the Calixtinum made by William of Malmesbury is reasonably accurate but omits the clause mentioning the use of a sceptre in the granting of the regalia.
+He then, having condemned Henry's "Teuton fury", proceeds to praise him, comparing him favourably to Charlemagne for his devotion to God and the peace of Christendom.